rubybib/rubybib.org/index.md

 % The Ruby Bibliography

-Ruby hasn't historically been the subject of much research, either in industry or academia.
+The [Ruby programming language](http://ruby-lang.org/) hasn't historically been the subject of much research, either in industry or academia.
 A lot of recent systems research has used languages like C, C++ and Java.
 Contemporary programming language research often uses languages like Java, Scala and Haskell.
 Modern research into VMs, compilers and garbage collectors is often based on Java or recently Python.

 However there are now a growing number of research projects using Ruby.
 On this page we list theses and peer-reviewed papers and articles that cover Ruby